-In January 2017, I begin a new ESRC funded project 'Curious Connections: The Impact of Donating Egg and Sperm on Donors' Everyday Life and Relationships' (30 months).
-The study explores how donors negotiate and navigate having donated their egg and sperm in the context of their own relationships and life.
-It comprosis interviews with donors, parners and parents of donors, as well as infertility counsellors.
+In January 2017, I began a new ESRC funded project 'Curious Connections: The Impact of Donating Egg and Sperm on Donors' Everyday Life and Relationships' (lasting until September 2020).
+The study explores how donors negotiate and navigate donating egg or sperm in the context of their own relationships and everyday life.
+It comprises interviews with donors, partners and parents of donors, as well as infertility counsellors.

 From 2010 to 2013, I worked together with Professor Carol Smart (PI) on a study funded by the Economic and Social Research Council (ESRC) into assisted conception and wider family relationships.
 This study addressed how heterosexual and same sex couples with donor conceived children negotiate sharing information about gamete donation and genetic difference with wider family.
 You can read about our findings or watch our videos here:http://www.socialsciences.manchester.ac.uk/morgancentre/our-research/kinship-and-relatedness/relative-strangers/